#4 – Brad Barker and Derek Wheeler

 Brad Barker: Yes, thanks, Stewart.
 My name is Brad Parker, I’m the Director of 3D mapping here at Surdex and I’ve been here for – this is my 26th year.
 And as Stewart was saying, Surdex is located in Chesterfield, Missouri which is in the St. Louis region and it was founded by Earl Hoffman after he got out of the military.
 He was a pilot and he wanted to find a way to turn his passion into a business.

-So, he started flying aerial photography for the Corp of Engineers and then got into photogrammetry and so that sprung board us into where we are now as a full photogrammetric shop that offers orthophotography, lidar and planned metric mapping.
+So, he started flying aerial photography for the Corps of Engineers and then got into photogrammetry and so that sprung board us into where we are now as a full photogrammetric shop that offers orthophotography, lidar and planned metric mapping.

 And as Stewart alluded to, we have our own hangar and we have currently 11 aircrafts that we utilize for all of our own acquisition and process.